 Your marketing group is using Marketo to create branded campaign landing pages and emails.
 To ensure that those landing pages and emails work, they need a little help from IT.
 Please set up the following protocols, with the information that your marketing group should have sent you in email.

-This specific article is meant to be viewed by the IT department of the company wishing to implement these protocols.
+This article should be shared with the IT department of the company wishing to implement these protocols.

 Step 1: Create DNS Records for Landing Pages and Email